 What is Iran, for real?

-The seventh century AD was a turning point in the history of the now-Iran Persia as it was conquered by the Arab Muslims, an action that led to the Islamization of the country.
-During the long period the country was turning to Islam, Persia encountered a cultural evolution that gave the chance for literature, science, art, medicine, philosophy, and architecture to blossom, making Islamic Persia become a vital part of the Golden Age of Islam and a never-to-miss destination for scholars, poets, and philosophers.
+The seventh century AD was a turning point in the history of now-Iran Persia as it was conquered by the Arab Muslims, an action that led to the Islamization of the country.
+During the long period the country was turning to Islam, Persia encountered a cultural evolution that gave a chance for literature, science, art, medicine, philosophy, and architecture to blossom, making Islamic Persia become a vital part of the Golden Age of Islam and a never-to-miss destination for scholars, poets, and philosophers.

 Language(s) of Iran